 Your settings are much more restrictive

-On software such as Twitch Mobile or Streamlabs OBS, there is a whole slew of settings for you to comb through and edit until you have found a perfect setup for your stream.
+On software such as Twitch Mobile or Streamlabs, there is a whole slew of settings for you to comb through and edit until you have found a perfect setup for your stream.
 However, on console, these settings are generally not as flexible and can sometimes leave you frustrated and wishing you were able to edit more than you already can.

 A way to get around this would be to find a list of settings you do not have and use Google to figure out sleight of hand tricks to potentially get around these or implement them in another way.